srimukha-sarma06/PINNs-PINO-for-NS-Equations/README.md

 # PINNs-PINO-for-NS-Equations
 TRON programming contest 2026.
-Navier Stokes equations on pipes for constriction analysis using PINNs and PINOs
+Navier Stokes equations on pipes for constriction analysis using PINNs and PINOs.
+Tutorials on Schrodingers Equations, inverse heat equations and Burgers equation are there as well.